-Vinegar is comprised approximately of 5% acetic acid and 95% water; however, vinegars do vary in the amount of acidity they contain.
-For example, distilled white vinegar usually contains around 5% acidity, whereas champagne vinegar contains 6% acidity.
-A 5% acidity level is common for most general all-purpose cleaning, but sometimes a stronger level is preferred for disinfecting the toilet, for example.
+Vinegar is comprised of approximately 5 percent acetic acid and 95 percent water; however, different kinds of vinegar do vary in the amount of acidity they contain.
+For example, distilled white vinegar usually contains around 5 percent acidity, whereas champagne vinegar contains 6 percent acidity.
+A 5 percent acidity level is common for most general all-purpose cleaning, but sometimes a stronger level is preferred for disinfecting the toilet, for example.

 Types of Vinegar